Skip to main content

 is your key to success.

 Earl Nightingale defined Attitude as "The position or bearing as indicating an action, feeling, or mood."
-And it is our actions, feelings, or moods that determine the actions, feelings, or moods of others.
+And it is our actions, feelings, or moods that determine the actions, emotions, or moods of those around us.

 This is very interesting.
-It says that the Attitude and expectations of my friends and associates are simply a reflection of me!
+It says that the attitudes and expectations of my friends and associates are simply a reflection of me!

 Yes, I am responsible.
 It all begins with that magic word, Attitude.